 An all-white Border collie is a rarity, but they have white markings.
 This breed is eager to please its owner and is easy to train.
 These dogs possess a powerful work ethic and thrive when performing or accomplishing daily tasks.
 They focus on their owner and excel at agility.
 Although Border collies are incredibly energetic, they’re happy to relax with their owners at the end of the day.

 Developed in Russia, the Borzoi was trained initially to chase foxes, rabbits, and wolves.
 Today, this stunning breed is a favorite family dog.
 They’re agile, exhibit fantastic speed, and have a laidback, sweet personality.
-Borzois require a large, fenced-in yard due to their prey drive.
+Borzois require a large, fenced-in yard or a wireless dog fence due to their prey drive.
 However, after a quick run in the yard or an outing to the dog park, the Borzoi is content to lie on the couch and relax with its owner.

 Boxers are lovely dogs that have the permanent disposition of a puppy.
 Boxers may be partially or entirely white.
 They’re high-energy and need a lot of exercises.
 Daily walks or runs and outings at the dog park are perfect.
 You’ll never get a more enthusiastic greeting than you will from your Boxer when you return home at the end of the day.

 Bulldogs have a unique personality.
-This breed is low-energy but needs some daily exercise.
+This is a low-energy dog breed but they need some daily exercise.
 Bulldogs are exceptionally friendly with people and other animals and make friends wherever they go.
 They may be stubborn or lazy, and some training is required.
 Bulldogs can adapt well to any environment and love their owners.

 Bull terriers are famous for the shape of their head.
 This breed is athletic and has a fun-loving personality.
 They crave human companionship and don’t do well in homes where they’re left alone frequently.
 Bull terriers love to play fetch, go for long walks, or romp at the dog park.
 They should be socialized and trained early.